-Not all the techniques outlined in this section of the Manual will be appropriate to your course goals.
-For example, few instructors will have enough class time to cover every Minidiálogo in the text by following the four-point sequence described here.
-You may want to cover one minidiálogo thoroughly in each chapter and do only brief coverage of the others; in that case, it would be most logical to focus on the minidiálogo for the most important grammar point in the chapter.
-Alternately, you may want to focus on those dialogues that appeal to your students because they touch on common interests or for some other reason go over particularly well.
+Not all of the techniques outlined in this section of this Instructor's Manual will be appropriate for your course goals.
+For example, you may not have time to use every GEA by following the four-point sequence described here.
+You may want to cover only one GEA thoroughly in each chapter and do only brief in-class coverage.
+In that case, it would be most logical to focus only on the GEA for the most important grammar point in the chapter in class.
+You can assign coverage of others for homework with full confidence that most students will be able to handle them on their own because most are translated at the foot of the page and because great care has been taken to make these GEAs simple, direct, and transparent.

-B. PRESENTING GRAMMAR
+C. PRESENTING GRAMMAR

-Grammar sections in the Seventh Edition of Puntos de partida are designed to clearly mark what students are supposed to learn.
+Grammar sections in the Eighth Edition of Puntos de partida are designed to clearly mark what students are supposed to learn.
 The two-column design separates prose grammar explanations (in the left-hand column) from Spanish examples (in the right-hand column).
 Spanish charts and paradigms are now contained within an easily identifiable shaded box and placed either in the right-hand column or centered across the page, depending on the space available.
 Students can therefore, on a first reading, work through the explanations on the left plus examples in the shaded boxes and on the right, then simply scan for the examples when reviewing for a test.

 The grammar sections all have single emphases; that is, only one grammar point is presented and practiced in a grammar section.
-Thus, within each chapter, a step-by-step sequence of grammar-practice, grammar-practice, and so forth, is repeated as many times as there are grammar sections.
+Thus, within each chapter, a step-by-step sequence of grammar-practice, grammar-practice, and so on, is repeated as many times as there are grammar sections.
 This single-emphasis presentation and sequence breaks chapter grammar down into manageable chunks, allowing students to absorb difficult concepts bit by bit.

-Grammar sections of some complexity are further subdivided for ease of mastery by students, and these subdivided grammar explanations are frequently coordinated with the exercise sections.
-For example, Gramática 18, "Expressing what or whom • Direct Object Pronouns" (p.
-199), is divided into a number of parts: the forms of the direct object pronouns and their general placement (A), the attachment of direct object pronouns to infinitives and present participles (B), the use of direct object pronouns rather than reflexive pronouns with some verbs (C), and the meaning of the neuter pronoun lo (D).
-The bracketed indications throughout (in A, [Práctica A], in B, [Práctica B], and so on) tell students that they are now prepared to do the indicated exercises in the Práctica section.
-In this way, students are guided through a complex explanation and given practice at several stages along the way.
-In this example, note that point D has no bracketed section, since there is no explicit practice of this point in the student text.
+For example, Gramática 18 "Expressing what or who(m)-Direct Objects (Part 2): The Personal a; Direct Object Pronouns" (pp. 207-209) is divided into a number of parts: in the first main section, the concept of the direct object (A) and the personal a (B); in the second main section, the forms of the direct object pronouns and their general placement (A), the attachment of direct object pronouns to infinitives and present participles (B), and the meaning of the neuter pronoun lo (C).
+The bracketed indications throughout the explanation tell students that they are now prepared to do the indicated exercises in the Práctica section.
+In this way, students are guided through a long explanation and given opportunities to practice what they are learning at several stages along the way.
+In this example, note that point C has no bracketed indication since there is no explicit practice of this point in the student text.